Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “A sustainable business model is what every business leader hopes to achieve — a business that will turn a profit quickly and stay afloat for the long term,” Colabello explained.
 “A business model that prioritizes sustainability is one that, at a minimum, considers all stakeholders, assesses and addresses environmental impacts and is transparent and thorough in its reporting.”

-Eco-friendly packaging practices are a way to commit to sustainability.
+Eco-friendly packaging practices are one way to commit to sustainability.
 Other methods include careful resource usage and donations to worthy organizations.

 What makes a sustainable business model work?